Your complete guide to quartz countertops

 Quartz Countertop Stain Resistance

 As with cleaning products, certain chemicals found naturally in food and drink can react poorly with the resin.
 If this is the case, you may need to use a professional-grade quartz cleaning product to remove the stain.
+Look for products specifically labeled for use with quartz—avoid using granite cleaning products unless directed to do by a countertop expert.

 Quartz Countertop Heat Resistance